-IMPA has entered into purchase power agreements whereby IMPA has agreed to purchase all of the output from certain solar generation facilities (Solar Parks) located in IMPA member communities with a total capacity of approximately 87 MW.
+IMPA has entered into purchase power agreements whereby IMPA has agreed to purchase all of the output from certain solar generation facilities (Solar Parks) located in IMPA member communities with a total capacity of approximately 130 MW.
 The Solar Parks were all engineered, procured and constructed (EPC) by IMPA.
 All purchase power contracts are for 25 years from when the respective Solar Park went into commercial operation.

-The purchase power contract for one solar park with a capacity of approximately 5 MW is a prepaid purchase power agreement and provides IMPA an option to buy the Solar Park at 51⁄2 years after commercial operation.
+The purchase power contract for one solar park with a capacity of approximately 5 MW is a prepaid purchase power agreement and provides IMPA an option to buy the Solar Park.
+IMPA expects to exercise the option to buy the solar park during 2022.

-The remaining Solar Park purchase power agreements, with a total capacity of approximately 82 MW, provide IMPA an option to buy the Solar Parks after six years.
+The remaining Solar Park purchase power agreements, with a total capacity of approximately 125 MW, provide IMPA an option to buy the Solar Parks after six years.
 As part of these agreements, IMPA loaned the respective purchaser a portion of the EPC price.

-IMPA records the difference between the EPC price and construction costs to a deferred liability account.
+IMPA records the difference between the EPC price and construction costs to a liability account.
 When the solar park is purchased back in the future, the difference will either be added to or subtracted from the basis of the reacquired solar park.
 The deferred liability is included in Other Non-Current Liabilities on the Consolidated Statements of Net Position.